Melinda McCoy is what you call the everyday home decorator.

 For the edgiest of designers the white kitchen is on its way out.

 Cut it linear or on the rift, rough it up or make it shine.
-No matter how you slice it, this American limestone is the versatile, durable answer to all your soothing grey dreams.
+No matter how you slice it, this American marble is the versatile, durable answer to all your soothing grey dreams.

 White cabinets and black countertops.
 Dark cabinets and light countertops.
 They’re classic combos, but today we’re seeing designers moving more to two tone kitchens.
 And who can blame them when you get to have two of everything you love?